NMRhub/NMRhub_SSH_Troubleshooting/README.md

 private key should be at $HOME/.ssh/id_ed25519 on Mac/Linux or "%HOMEDRIVE%%HOMEPATH%\.ssh\id_ed25519" on Windows.

 ## I have the private key in place but I can't connect.
 Try on more than one VM to make sure it's not just that VM.
-(Please let us know if you can SSH to one VM but another via support@nmrbox.org).
+(Please let us know if you can SSH to one VM but not another via support@nmrbox.org).

 Please try *ssh -vvv* and verify ssh is trying to user your private key.